 This rack here is perfect.
 It holds both my dryer and flat-iron, as well as a few additional items.
-And the plus?
-It’s completely affordable.
+Plus it’s completely affordable.

 Under the Sink Storage

 Another great way to maximize the space in your bathroom is to organize the area under your sink.
-Do not just throw stuff under there!
+Don’t just throw stuff under there!